kd2org/karadav/README.md

 This server features:

+* User-friendly directory listings for file browsing with a web browser:
+	* Upload directly from browser
+	* Rename
+	* Delete
+	* Create and edit text file
+	* MarkDown live preview
+	* Preview of images, text, MarkDown and PDF
 * WebDAV class 1, 2, 3 support, support for Etags
 * No database is required
 * Multiple user accounts